Clearing the Confusion: What SCOR EDC Really Does (And Doesn’t Do)

 When people hear about an organization like SCOR EDC (South Central Ontario Region Economic Development Corporation), it’s easy to assume it functions like a small business support centre offering grants, funding, or one-on-one help to entrepreneurs.

 But that’s actually a common misconception.
-SCOR is not a direct business support agency, and understanding what it does do is key to recognizing its value in shaping the long-term economic success of our region.
+SCOR EDC is not a direct business support agency, and understanding what it does do is key to recognizing its value in shaping the long-term economic success of our region.

 So, what is SCOR?

-SCOR is a regional economic development organization that brings together the counties of Brant, Elgin, Middlesex, Norfolk, and Oxford.
+SCOR EDC is a regional economic development organization that brings together the counties of Brant, Elgin, Middlesex, Norfolk, and Oxford.
 It was created to address shared economic challenges and opportunities that cross municipal boundaries, challenges no single community can solve on its own.

-Instead of providing individual support to businesses, SCOR works at a strategic level to create regional conditions that benefit all.
+Instead of providing individual support to businesses, SCOR EDC works at a strategic level to create regional conditions that benefit all.
 Think infrastructure development, regional transportation planning, or agriculture and food sector growth.
 These are long-term initiatives designed to build a stronger foundation for economic resilience.

 Mandate vs. Misconceptions